Does being pregnant mean saying goodbye to softball, tennis or any other sport you enjoy? Not necessarily.

 Being physically active during pregnancy offers women many health benefits, among them a psychological lift, optimal weight gain and better aerobic fitness.
 For most pregnancies, mild to moderate physical activity benefits mom and won't affect your unborn child.
 Consider these benefits to staying active during pregnancy.
 You can:

-- Look and feel good as your body changes.
+- Feel good as your body changes.

 - Promote muscle tone, stamina and strength.